 - Add the sodium carbonate to the warm water and mix until dissolved.

 - Add the bread and all purpose flours together with the salt in the bowl of a stand mixer.
 Using the dough-kneading attachment, turn the mixer on to low.
 Slowly add the water, about a quarter quantity at a time, over the course of 30 seconds.
 The dough should begin to come together after a couple of minutes, but it will be quite shaggy.
 If the dough isn’t coming together, add one tablespoon of water at a time until it does, but remember you are not trying to achieve the consistency of a normal pasta dough; ramen dough should be quite dry and difficult.
-Your mixer should appear as if it's struggling.
+Your mixer should appear as if it's struggling and the dough should be shaggy.

 - This is the point at which you decide whether or not to risk the motor of your stand mixer.
 Since this dough is extremely tough, it is very taxing on the mixer’s motor.
 After my dough comes together (2-3 minutes), I turn it onto my countertop and knead by hand for an additional 8 minutes.
 You will curse and sweat, and if you aren’t then carry on but add less water next time.
 All in all, you want to get a good ten minutes worth of kneading time in, regardless of whether you carry on with your stand mixer or knead by hand.